 - 200g/7 oz. bittersweet chocolate , coarsely chopped

 - ⅔ cup (150g) unsalted butter , cut into pieces

 - 8 fun size Snickers bars (18g each), or 2-3 large bars, cut into small pieces

 Preheat oven to 350°F/180°C. Line an 8×8-inch baking pan with parchment paper or aluminium foil, leaving enough overhang on the sides for lifting the brownies out after baking.

 In a large heat-proof bowl, place chocolate and butter.
 Heat in the microwave in 20-30 second intervals, stirring in between each interval, until melted (or set it over a saucepan of simmering water, stirring occasionally).
 Add sugar to chocolate mixture and whisk until combined.
 Whisk in eggs, one at a time.
-Add flour and salt and fold, using a rubber spatula, just until combined.
+Add flour, salt, and cocoa powder, if using, and fold together using a rubber spatula, just until combined.
 Do not overmix.
 Fold in Snickers pieces.

 Pour batter into prepared pan and smooth the top.
 Bake for 18-22 minutes, until the edges are set but the center is still very soft.
 Be careful not to overbake.
 A toothpick inserted into the center of the brownies should come out with moist crumbs, not dry.
 Let brownies cool completely on a wire rack, then refrigerate until set for easy cutting.
 Lift brownies out of the pan using parchment paper and cut into bars.

 Store brownies at room temperature or in the fridge in an airtight container for up to 4 days.
 Brownies can be frozen for up to 2 months.
 Thaw them overnight in the fridge.